 - Your own system for storing shopper identifiers and purchase data, and your business logic to get the desired result from this data.

-Below are some ideas of what you can do based on recognizing shoppers from the payment data.
-These are just examples, to inspire you to find your own way of using shopper recognition to improve the shopper experience.
+Below are some examples, to inspire you to find your own way of improving the shopper experience through shopper recognition.

-Shopper recognition is especially powerful across channels.
-See our Unified commerce documentation for more information.
+Shopper recognition is even more powerful across channels.
+See our Unified commerce documentation.

-Analyzing the data you receive in payment responses can help to anticipate shopper needs and identify trends.
+Analyzing the data you receive in payment responses can help identify shopper needs and trends.
 For example:

-Shopper origin data indicate where your shoppers come from.
-If you receive many tourists in your store, you could decide to add signage in other languages, offer currency conversion, and support the payment methods that those tourists are used to in their country.
+Shopper origin data show where your shoppers come from.
+If many are tourists, you could decide to add signage in other languages, offer currency conversion, and support the payment methods that those tourists are used to in their country.

 If you investigate how many repeat shoppers you have and what they spend their money on, you can decide what items to keep in stock for your regular shoppers.